Colombo Street: Geography

 Colombo Street runs for 6.2 km due north-south.
 As with most Christchurch north-south streets, its numbering starts at its southern end.
 Like most of central Christchurch, the street is flat.
 It starts 4.0 km south of the city centre at a roundabout junction with Dyers Pass Rd, which descends from the Port Hills and Cashmere and Centaurus Roads, which run along the foot of the hills.
-For its first few hundred metres the street runs north-northeast through the suburb of Somerfield, before turning due north and crossing the Heathcote River in the residential suburb of Beckenham.
+For its first few hundred metres the street runs north-northeast through the suburb of Somerfield, before turning due north and crossing the Ōpāwaho / Heathcote River in the residential suburb of Beckenham.
 The suburb of Sydenham starts once Tennyson Street is crossed.
 Between Tennyson Street and Strickland Street is a suburban shopping centre.
 Colombo Street crosses the Christchurch ring route (SH 76, at that point called Brougham Street) and enters the commercial/industrial part of Sydenham.

 North of Sydenham, Colombo Street crosses the Christchurch-Lyttelton railway line via a flyover then passes beneath the Moorhouse Avenue flyover, entering the Christchurch Central City.
 It passes the Bus Interchange (until 2011 the Bus Exchange), the city's central bus depot and crosses the major pedestrian mall, City Mall (Cashel Street) before being interrupted by Cathedral Square, the heart of Christchurch.
 In the square it crosses the loop of the Christchurch tramway circuit, crossing it again two blocks north at Armagh Street.
-From Armagh Street it skirts the edge of Victoria Square and crosses the Avon River before passing the James Hay Theatre, part of the Christchurch Town Hall.
+From Armagh Street it skirts the edge of Victoria Square and crosses the Avon River / Ōtākaro before passing the James Hay Theatre, part of the Christchurch Town Hall.

 Colombo Street passes St Mary's Primary School and the former Christchurch Women's Hospital complex (now demolished) before crossing Bealey Avenue and entering the residential suburb of St Albans.
 The street terminates at Edgeware Road, 2.2 km north of Cathedral Square.
 The highest street number is 1075.

 Until the reinstatement of Barnes dance crossings in Dunedin in the 2010s, the only remaining Barnes Dance intersections in the South Island were on Colombo Street, at the intersections with Armagh, Gloucester, and Hereford Streets.
 The Colombo / Hereford intersection has the highest pedestrian count.
 A further Barnes dance is under consideration for Lichfield Street in conjunction with the relocated central city bus exchange.

-Notable shopping complexes on Colombo Street include Christchurch's main branch of Farmers, and South City Mall north of Moorhouse Avenue.

 History

 Colombo Street was one of the city's original streets, being laid out at the time of the settlement of Canterbury Province in 1850 by surveyors Joseph Thomas and Edward Jollie.

+The first traffic lights in the South Island were installed at the intersection of Cashel and Colombo Streets.
+The traffic lights, which were first tested on the evening of 5 November 1930, replaced officers on point duty.

 The street was the site of one of the worst disasters in New Zealand history, with a major fire that swept through the Ballantyne's Department Store in November 1947 killing 41 people.
 The disaster remains the country's most deadly fire.